Alternatives to full-time schooling

 If the child is enrolled in a non-government school, the form below must be submitted to the Director General of the Department of Education.
 The exemption must be recommended by the Principal of the school the child is attending.

 A Notice of arrangements is an approval for a child to participate in an alternative combination of activities that equate to full-time participation in schooling.

-It applies to children in the final years of the compulsory education period (in the birth date range of the typical Year 11 and 12 student).
-If a child wishes to leave a public or non-government school before the end of Year 12, the parent/legal guardian must complete and submit a Notice of Arrangements form to:
+It applies to children in the final years of the compulsory education period (typically a Year 11 and 12 student).
+If a child wishes to leave a public or non-government school before the end of Year 12, the parent or legal guardian must complete and submit a Notice of Arrangements form to: